Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an IAM Role that allows write access to the DynamoDB table.
 - [x] Add an IAM Role to a running EC2 instance.
-- [ ] Create an IAM User that al lows write access to the Dynamo DB table.
+- [ ] Create an IAM User that allows write access to the Dynamo DB table.
 - [ ] Add an IAM User to a running EC2 instance.
 - [x] Launch an EC2 Instance with the IAM Role included in the launch configuration.